ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Contact API/README.md

         ```
      2. JWT
         * Alternatively a self-issued JWT may be used to access the service.
-        * Please consult the build pac for information on the token structure.
+        * Please consult the build pack for information on the token structure.
         * The mock service does not validate the following JWT attributes:
             * "sub" field
             * "iss" field